When Stability meets Sufficiency: Informative Explanations that do not Overwhelm

 \eat{An example question for an image resembling a 6 is: "The two predictions are 6 and 5.
 Which model below predicted a 6?" and the user must select one of three options: Model A, Model B, or "Cannot tell".
 A user might realize that the remaining highlighted piece in Model A's explanation would not appear in a handwritten 5 so they select Model A (and they would be correct in this case).}

-The survey contains explanations for ten individual digits and has three questions for each digit (one per explanation method) for a total of thirty questions.
-In order to make the study fair for the different methods, the instructions give brief descriptions for the three types of explanations\eat{ which are called "Sufficient set of pixels", "Positively relevant pixels", and "Path of Sufficient sets of pixels"}.
+The survey contains explanations for ten individual digits with three questions per digit (one per explanation method) for a total of thirty questions.
+In order to make the study fair across methods, the instructions give brief descriptions for the three explanation types\eat{ which are called "Sufficient set of pixels", "Positively relevant pixels", and "Path of Sufficient sets of pixels"}.
 Each question tells the user which of the three explanation types is given and the user does ten sets of three questions (one per explanation type) on the same digit.
 We deem this fair because any user of the explanations would know what kind of explanation tool they are using.
 It would be a biased study if a user had to answer a question for a CEM-PP explanation thinking this explanation highlighted the positively relevant features as LIME does.